You might be here if:

 This session gives you clarity on what's actually happening between you, and what needs to shift if you want something different.

-The assessment is a standalone investment - it doesn't come off your package if you decide to continue.
+The assessment is standalone - it doesn't come off your package if you decide to continue.
 You're paying for my time and analysis regardless of what happens next.

 Step 2: 3-Month Couples Transformation